nodeforreal/mediasoup-lab/documentation/Implementation.md

   });
 ```

-## Create Device
+## Create Device and Load

 Loads the device with the RTP capabilities of the mediasoup router.
 This is how the device knows about the allowed media codecs and other settings.

-1. load the device
+1. load the device with rtp capabilities.

 client